 About half of the sun’s radiation that travels toward the earth never makes it to the earth’s surface.
 Clouds and the atmosphere reflect about one-third of the radiation back toward the sun, and they also absorb another 20 percent.
 The rest of the radiation—about 50 percent—reaches the earth, where it is absorbed by oceans and land.
 This keeps the earth warm and sustains plant, animal, and human life.
 The earth also releases heat back toward space.
 Some of this heat passes through the atmosphere, but most of it is captured and retained by greenhouse gases before it can escape.
 This is the mechanism that keeps the earth warm.

 Normally, the greenhouse effect keeps the earth just warm enough to sustain life.
 Scientists say that without the greenhouse effect, the average temperature of the earth would drop to as low as −18˚C (0˚F), compared to the twentieth-century average of 14˚C (57˚F).

 The greenhouse effect has supported life on the earth for millions of years.
 Today, however, the greenhouse effect is growing stronger as human activities such as deforestation and fossil fuel use release more and more greenhouse gases into the atmosphere.
 This traps greater amounts of the sun’s radiation, which contributes to rising temperatures, also known as global warming.

-In 2014, the United States alone emitted 15.1 trillion pounds of greenhouse gases.
-For reference, that weighs more than 20,000 Empire State Buildings—and the United States was not even the biggest emitter.
-China emitted twice as much greenhouse gases than the United States did that year.
+In 2018, the United States alone emitted 14.7 trillion pounds of greenhouse gases.
+For reference, that weighs more than 20,000 Empire State Buildings—and the United States is not even the biggest emitter.
+In 2019, China emitted nearly twice as much greenhouse gas as the United States did that year.
 China is the world’s top global emitter, accounting for 27.79 percent of global emissions as of 2021.
 By comparison, the United States accounted for 12.74 percent of emissions that same year.
 Other major emitters include India, the Russian Federation, Japan and Brazil.